-- I. PT services are considered not medically necessary if any of the following is determined: - The individual's condition does not have the potential to improve or is not improving in response to therapy; or would be insignificant relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - The individual's condition is strictly of a behavioral nature without any associated motor involvement that impacts functional activities (e.g., ADHD, anxiety). - Improvement or restoration of function could reasonably be expected as the individual gradually resumes normal activities without the provision of skilled therapy services.
-For example: - An individual suffers a transient and easily reversible loss or reduction in function which could reasonably be expected to improve spontaneously as the patient gradually resumes normal activities; - ➤ A fully functional individual who develops temporary weakness from a brief period of bed rest following abdominal surgery.
+- I. OT services are considered not medically necessary if any of the following is determined: - The individual's condition does not have the potential to improve or is not improving in response to therapy; or would be insignificant relative to the extent and duration of therapy required; and there is an expectation that further improvement is NOT attainable. - Improvement or restoration of function could reasonably be expected as the individual gradually resumes normal activities without the provision of skilled therapy services.
+For example: - An individual suffers a transient and easily reversible loss or reduction in function which could reasonably be expected to improve spontaneously as the patient gradually resumes normal activities; - > A fully functional individual who develops temporary weakness from a brief period of bed rest following abdominal surgery.